-Herbs de Provence is a savory blend of aromatic herbs.
-Versatile and adaptable, this mix will enhance roasted vegetables, grilled meats, soft cheeses, eggs and potato dishes!
+Herbs de Provence is a savory blend of aromatic dried herbs used in French cuisine.
+Versatile and adaptable, use it with roasted vegetables, grilled meats, roast chicken, soft cheeses, eggs and stews.

 What is in Herbs de Provence?